diel-project/Diel-Niche-Modeling/GitHub_vignettes/Example2.md

 trap detections of the urban mammal community during the winter of 2019 in Chicago, Illinois USA.
 The available data are aggregated independent counts from 131 camera locations.
-Our objective is to evaluate the support for the traditional diel hypotheses and compare the diel niche support of each species, as well as compare these results with literature designations of diel activity.
+Our objective is to evaluate the support for the Genearl diel hypotheses and compare the diel niche support of each species, as well as compare these results with literature designations of diel activity.